neondatabase/website/content/docs/guides/vercel.md

    - The integration sets Vercel preview environment variables to connect the preview deployment to the new branch.
      ![Vercel preview settings](/docs/guides/vercel_preview_settings.png)

-## Manage branches created by the Vercel integration
+## Manage branches created by the integration

 The Neon Vercel Integration creates a branch for each preview deployment, but it does not remove those branches automatically.
 To avoid using up your storage allowances or hitting branch limits, you should remove old or obsolete branches regularly.